 The good news, is that it is very treatable with antibiotics during your pregnancy (and the medications are safe for baby too).

 Because of ALL of this, pregnancy is also a risk factor for getting kidney stones.
-In fact, in a study in April of 2021 in the the American Journal of Kidney Diseases showed that your risk of kidney stones starts to increase in your second trimester, and peaks at about 0-3 months after delivery.
+In fact, a study in April 2021 in the American Journal of Kidney Diseases showed that your risk of kidney stones starts to increase in your second trimester, and peaks at about 0-3 months after delivery.
 Although, you still do have an increased risk up to a year after delivery – and even beyond.

 It’s crazy that the incidence of kidney stones is so much higher (especially for so long!).

-I would guess that this is all due to that baby adjusting how the urine flows to through the kidneys with all the extra contents of your abdomen during pregnancy.
+I would guess that this is all due to that baby adjusting how the urine flows through the kidneys with all the extra contents of your abdomen during pregnancy.
 Also, because the chance of dehydration during pregnancy is so much higher.

 Both UTI’s and kidney stones can cause severe pain (especially during pregnancy — I personally find the pain to be worse when I’m pregnant likely because the uterus starts contracting as well), and can be a risk factor for preterm labor, so it is something that your provider should take very seriously in pregnant women.
-It is something that we provider prompt medical attention to on the labor and delivery unit frequently.
+It is something that would prompt medical attention in the labor and delivery unit frequently.

 Of course, you are also at a higher risk for yeast infections, and vaginitis as well due to changes in hormones and vaginal blood flow.
 Basically, that whole area is just a mess.

 The symptoms of a kidney stone may mask themselves as labor as well.
 They might think it’s “back labor” and think that the baby is coming.
-So, there’s just a lot to consider about it, and any other health issues it can contribute to.
+So, there’s just a lot to consider about it, along with any other health issues it can contribute to.